Goose Creek (Potomac River tributary): North Fork

-The North Fork of Goose Creek rises at the east end of Sleeter Lake in Round Hill and flows 13.3 mi in a southeastward direction, joining with the main branch in the water gap of the Catoctin Mountain.
+The North Fork of Goose Creek rises at the east end of Sleeter Lake in Round Hill and flows 13.3 mi in a southeastward direction, joining with the main branch in the water gap of Catoctin Mountain.

 Conservation

 The Goose Creek Association works to protect the watershed and landscape.

 Map of Goose Creek

 In 1849, construction began on a system of locks and dams to render the creek navigable up to three large mills in the Loudoun Valley on the Little River, North Fork and main creek bed.
 Across the Potomac from the mouth of a creek, a special lock on the C&O Canal was constructed to allow canal boats from Goose Creek to enter the canal.
 By 1845, the Goose Creek and Little River Navigation Company canal system had been completed on Goose Creek to Ball's (Evergreen) Mill, 12 mi upstream from the mouth.
 Due to financial concerns it was decided that the canal would not be built any further upstream.
 Though the lower portion of the canal saw significant usage, only one boat was ever known to have traveled the whole stretch, and by 1857 the canal was put out of business by the completion of the Alexandria, Loudoun and Hampshire Railroad to Leesburg.
 Most of the locks and dams were destroyed by the Union Army during the Civil War.

-Goose Creek Bridge on the Ashby's Gap Turnpike was the site of a Civil War battle in the Loudoun Valley during the Gettysburg Campaign in 1863.
+Goose Creek Bridge on the Ashby's Gap Turnpike was the site of a Civil War battle in the Loudoun Valley during the Gettysburg campaign in 1863.
 (See Battle of Upperville#Goose Creek for details.)
 The bridge was built between 1801 and 1803 and is the longest remaining stone turnpike bridge in the state of Virginia.

 In The Water Dancer, a slave narrative style novel by Ta-Nehisi Coats, the Goose serves as both a water symbol and the geographic location of the fictionalized tobacco farm, Lockless, Virginia.